CraftomeCJ/learningJournal/April2002/learningJournal20220427.md

 - Continue to work on the more advance React Native concepts, its feature, workflows and how to use it.

+- required more efforts on refactoring and TypeScript understanding ie interface and extends for type protection.

-- Day 15 is continue to learn and practice on Day 8 & 9 notes of React Native concepts and at the same time work on TypeScript projects.
+- Day 25 is continue to learn and practice on Day 15 & 16 & 17 notes of React Native concepts and at the same time work on TypeScript conversion, behind schedule by 1.5 days.

-- more reflection here
+- Practice more to have better understanding of the useState & useReducer.

+- Layout of working journal look good, from day 24 onwards will improve on technical writing of learning experience and daily lesson task reviews.

+- Add one more column for technical book's chapter summary for future reference.

+- To learn and use gif to showcase course project display and png for error and warning messages display.

 <p align="center">(<a href="#top">back to top</a>)</p>